 Open the Door to Halloween

-How you spend Halloween may reveal a good deal of what you think of sanctification.
+How you spend Halloween may reveal a good deal of what you really think about the Christian life.

-There is a chain of inseparable realities in our local churches that shape the way we look at the costumes shuffling down our streets and knocking on our doors this Friday night.
+There is a chain of inseparable realities in our local churches that shape the way we look at the costumes shuffling down our streets and knocking on our doors on All Hallows Eve.
 The first reality, as Jeff Vanderstelt explains, is the fluency of gospel proclamation in our communities of faith.
 We want to be churches that proclaim the gospel to one another, believers to believers.
-And then, building off this reality, it’s inevitable that we begin to share the gospel with those who don’t know Jesus — that is, if we understand sanctification.
+And then, building off this reality, it’s inevitable that we begin to share the gospel with those who don’t know Jesus.

 Like Jesus, we are called to “move into the neighborhood” (John 1:14).
 We can take the “normal rhythms of life and do them in such a way that the world takes notice of our generosity, love, and care.”
 And that might start with Halloween, as Vanderstelt explains in this three-minute video: